-7.12.2.8 Failure of the normal power supply of the required alarms shall be indicated by an audible and visual alarm.
+- 7.12.2.8 For passenger ships, failure of the normal power supply of the required alarms shall be indicated by an audible and visual alarm at the central operating console at the navigation bridge.
+For cargo ships, failure of the normal power supply of the required alarms shall be indicated by an audible and visual alarm at the navigation bridge. - 7.12.2.9 All watertight doors, including sliding doors, operated by hydraulic door actuators, either a central hydraulic unit or an independent hydraulic unit for each door shall be provided with a low fluid level alarm or low gas pressure alarm, as applicable or some other means of monitoring loss of stored energy in the hydraulic accumulators.

-7.12.2.9 All watertight doors, including sliding doors, operated by hydraulic door actuators, either a central hydraulic unit or independent for each door shall be provided with a low fluid level alarm or low gas pressure alarm, as applicable or some other means of monitoring loss of stored energy in the hydraulic accumulators.
-This alarm shall be both audible and visible and shall be located on the central operating console at the navigation bridge.
+For passenger ships, this alarm shall be both audible and visible and shall be located on the central operating console at the navigation bridge.
+For cargo ships, this alarm shall be both audible and visible and should be located at the navigation bridge.